Flatiron's Guide to Cote Rotie

 Essentially, the Cote Brune, and everything north of it, consist of schist-based soils.
 The Cote Blonde, and everything south of it, are based on granite.

 The schist soils give you more powerful, tannic, darker wines.

-The granite soils give you lighter – both in weight and in color – more aromatic wines.
+The granite soils give you lighter wines – both in weight and in color – that are more aromatic.

 There are details of course – varying amounts of mica, feldspar, gravel, and so on – but master the schist/granite distinction and you will get through just about any conversation on the subject.

 Like Burgundy, and most other French wine regions, the Cote Rotie can be divided into villages.
 By far the most important of them is….